How Does Harm Reduction Compare to Quitting Cold Turkey?

 Debate #1: Harm Reduction Enables Drug Use

 However, many harm reduction programs do not cause an increase in drug abuse rates.
 Instead, programs like safe injection sites and needle exchanges simply help people practice safer drug-using behaviors.
-Harm reduction helps restrict drug use to supervised facilities overseen by medical staff, and keeps drug use off the streets away from children, teens, and other vulnerable community members.
+Harm reduction helps restrict drug use to supervised facilities overseen by medical staff and keeps drug use from occurring in places that may involve children, teens, and other vulnerable community members.

 Debate #2: Harm Reduction Wastes Valuable Resources

-With relapse rates for drug use disorders between 40 and 60%, harm reduction offers people a safe alternative way to reduce the financial impact their addiction may have on themselves, their loved ones, and their communities.
-Those who aren’t quite ready to overcome addiction or who lack motivation to get clean right now can still benefit from harm reduction in that it fosters a safe, controlled environment for drug use, and lowers the risk for a fatal overdose.
+Harm reduction also offers people a safe alternative way to reduce the financial impact their addiction may have on themselves, their loved ones, and their communities.
+Those who aren’t quite ready to overcome addiction or who lack motivation to enter treatment right now can still benefit from harm reduction.
+These services create a safe, controlled environment for drug use and lower the risk of a fatal overdose.
 When these individuals are finally ready to overcome addiction, they have front-row access to treatment professionals who can work with them on becoming sober.

 How Does Harm Reduction Compare to Quitting Cold Turkey?